Ewing's sarcoma is a malignant (cancerous) bone tumor that affects children.

 Treatment should be done by a cancer specialist (oncologist) and often includes a combination of:

-The prognosis depends on the location of the tumor, and whether or not the cancer has spread.
-The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery, provided at an institution that frequently treats this type of cancer.
+The best chance for cure is with a combination of treatments that includes chemotherapy plus radiation or surgery, provided at a center that frequently treats this type of cancer.

 The treatments needed to fight this disease have many complications, which should be discussed on an individual basis.